amarnathsdr/aviv_group_test/SOLUTION.md

 I will handle the language with i18n
 I will scope the folder by domains
 I will use component from a design system
+Even if i have never done it, i will deal accesibility And finally cover the application with unit tests, functionnal tests, end to end tests and non regression tests
 ---
 ### Have you met issues that you left on the side to finish in time and how would you solve them?

 Answer:
-I will put way more test on every level of the application I will maybe handle better the responsive of the application
+I will put way more test on every level of the application I will maybe handle in a better way the responsive of the application